The 'Walkway to the Sea' and Public Art around Hyannis:

 Tales of Cape Cod

 One of the first organizations in the country to preserve oral history, via the tape recording of interviews with old time Cape Codders.
-Tales of Cape Cod preserves and disseminates Cape Cod's unique history in many ways including special events held throughout the year, historical lectures, and re-enactments.
+Tales of Cape Cod preserves and disseminates Cape Cod's unique history in many ways with special events held throughout the year, historical lectures, and re-enactments.

 Walkway to the Sea